saigirishgilly98/GRED-in-DPDK/README.md

 # GRED-in-DPDK
-Check the branch saigirishgilly98-patch1 for modified GRED code
+Check the branch saigirishgilly98-patch-1 for GRED code.